modular-magician/terraform-provider-google-beta/website/docs/r/integration_connectors_connection.html.markdown

 * `key` -
   (Optional)
-  Key for the connection
+  Key for the Registration Destination Config

 * `destination` -
   (Optional)
-  destinations for the connection
+  destinations for eventing configuration
   Structure is [documented below](#nested_destination).